 Linking social workers with clinical staff means a better care for HIV-positive children.

-There was a loud call at AIDS 2018 for empowering churches, families, and community groups to be open with youth about sexual and reproductive health issues.
+There was a loud call at AIDS 2018 for empowering churches, families, and community groups to be open with youth about sexual health issues.
 It seems like a natural piece of that strategy is empowering frontline health workers to do the same—especially for those orphans living with HIV, who don’t necessarily belong to a family or community group.
 Linking social workers with clinical staff means a more powerful approach to care for vulnerable HIV-positive children.

 IntraHealth, in our work with 4Children, aims to strengthen the social service systems in countries where the disease burden is great, and link psychosocial services with clinical ones—linkages that have the potential to make a difference for young children like the ones in Nalugo’s documentary.